stevecooperorg/kubernetes-job-example/README.md

+This is an as-yet-non-functional attempt to build a python work processor, using rabbitmq to store the work to be done, and executing as a kubernetes job so that you can load up rabbit, start the job, and things should process across all pods and then termnate when there's no more work to do.

+It has several parts

+- a loader (`./loader`) which puts "0".."99" into rabbitmq
+- a processor (`./processor`) which should pull items off the queue and call a callback function for each id
+- Dockerfiles
+- Kubernetes manifests (`./kubernetes`) to set up rabbit (work-queue.yaml), to load the IDs (load.yaml) and to process the items (job.yaml)

+The work queue and the loader works; the processor just sorta sits there doing nothing.
+That's probably my terrible python skills.

 To see this in action;

 build the image and push it to a docker repo (see Makefile, docker-push target, for how to push to public docker hub